jamescherti/update-iptables/README.md

-# update-iptables - A low-level Linux Firewall
+# update-iptables - A low-level, script-driven Linux firewall for advanced users

 ## Introduction